mapbender/mapbender-documentation/en/book/installation.rst

 * http://localhost/mapbender3/

-Open Symfonys Welcome Script config.php.
-This script checks whether all necessary components are installed and configurations are made.
+Open Symfony´s Welcome Script config.php.
+This script checks whether all necessary components are installed and configurations are done.
 If there are still problems, you should fix them.

 * http://localhost/mapbender3/config.php